 dcast(d, id ~ ...) id age height sex 1 1 19 89 M 2 2 34 65 F 3 3 40 74 M 4 4 20 65 M

 How to reshape data is very straightforward, but you need to know what the arguments of the functions mean.
 The first argument is the data in the long format that you want to convert to wide.
 The second argument is a formula that defines the relation between X variables and the Ys.
 In our case X is the ID and then the Ys are variable and value.
 Also formulas have special sequences: . (dot) means no variable and … means all remaining variables.
-Experiment with it to get different results.
+I hope that converting data between wide and long format is now clear to you.
+Try it.